Don’t delay, choose an Ambetter plan today -- before Open Enrollment ends December 15th! Enroll Now.

 D) Retroactive Denials

-"Retroactive denial of a previously paid claim" or "retroactive denial of payment" means any attempt by a carrier retroactively to collect payments already made to a provider with respect to a claim by reducing other payments currently owed to the provider, by withholding or setting off against future payments, or in any other manner reducing or affecting the future claim payments to the provider.
+"Retroactive denial of a previously paid claim" or "retroactive denial of payment" means any attempt by a health carrier to retroactively collect payments already made to a health care provider with respect to a claim by requiring repayment of such payments, reducing other payments currently owed to the provider, by withholding or setting off against future payments, or in any other manner reducing or affecting the future claim payments to the provider.

 E) Recoupment of Overpayments